AmanHayaat821898/Intelligent-Machine-Health-Monitoring/README.md

 ### 4.1 Functional Requirements

+Users must be able to input process parameters and receive failure predictions.

-The web application should provide the following functionality:
+The application should provide insights into the model's performance metrics.

-- Users can provide the process parameters to the model and receive a prediction of whether the equipment will fail or not, and the type of failure.
-- Users can view and infer the performance metrics of different machine learning models.
-- Users can visualize the data and gain insights into the behavior of the equipment.
+Data visualization features should allow users to analyze equipment

 ### 4.2 Non-functional Requirements

-The web application should meet the following non-functional requirements:

-- The model should have high precision, recall, and F1 score.
+The model should achieve high precision, recall, and F1-score.

-- The web application should be responsive and easy to use.
-- The web application should be secure and protect user data.
+The web app should be user-friendly, responsive, and secure.

 ### 4.3 Constraints

-- The application should be built using Streamlit and deployed using Docker and Huggingface spaces.
+- The system should be built using Streamlit for the frontend.

-- The cost of deployment should be minimal.
+Deployment will be done using Docker and Hugging Face Spaces.

+Cost-effective deployment is a priority.

 ### 4.4 Out-of-scope

-- Integrating with external applications or data sources.
+Integration with third-party applications or external data sources.

-- Providing detailed equipment diagnostic information.
+Advanced diagnostic reports beyond failure prediction.

 ## 5. Methodology

 ---

 ### 5.1.
 Problem Statement

-The problem is to develop a machine learning model that predicts equipment failures based on process parameters.
+The primary challenge is to develop a machine learning-based system that can reliably predict equipment failures and classify failure types based on given parameters.

 ### 5.2.
 Data

-The dataset consists of more than 50,000 data points stored as rows with 14 features in columns.
-The features include process parameters such as air and process temperatures, rotational speed, torque, and tool wear.
-The target variable is a binary label indicating whether the equipment failed or not.
+The dataset consists of 50,000+ records with 14 features, including operational parameters like air/process temperature, rotational speed, torque, and tool wear.

+The target variable is a binary indicator of failure occurrence.

 ### 5.3.
 Techniques

-We will utilize both a binary classification model, and a multi-class classification model to predict equipment failures, and type of equipment fauilure respectively.
-The following machine learning techniques will be used:

-- Data preprocessing and cleaning
+The project will utilize:

+Binary classification for failure prediction.

+Multi-class classification for failure type identification.

+Key steps in the ML pipeline include:

+Data preprocessing (handling missing values, feature scaling, encoding categorical features).

-- Feature engineering and selection
+Feature engineering and selection.

-- Model selection and training
+Model training and hyperparameter tuning.

-- Hyperparameter tuning
-- Model evaluation and testing
+Performance evaluation and testing.

 ## 6. Architecture

 ---

-The web application architecture will consist of the following components:
+The application consists of multiple components:

-- A frontend web application built using Streamlit
+Frontend: A Streamlit-based web interface for user interaction.

+Backend: API services to handle model inference and data processing.

-- A machine learning model for equipment failure prediction
+Machine Learning Model: Responsible for failure prediction and classification.

-- Docker containers to run the frontend, backend, and model
-- Cloud infrastructure to host the application
+Deployment: Docker containers encapsulate the application, hosted on Hugging Face Spaces.

-- CI/CD pipeline using GitHub Actions for automated deployment
+CI/CD Pipeline: Automated workflows using GitHub Actions ensure continuous integration and deployment.

-The frontend will interact with the backend server through API calls to request predictions, model training, and data storage.
-The backend server will manage user authentication, data storage, and model training.
-The machine learning model will be trained and deployed using Docker containers.
-The application will be hosted on Huggingface sppaces.
-The CI/CD pipeline will be used to automate the deployment process.

 ## 7. Pipeline

 ---

-The MLOps (Machine Learning Operations) pipeline project is designed to create an end-to-end workflow for developing and deploying a web application that performs data preprocessing, model training, model evaluation, and prediction.
-The pipeline leverages Docker containers for encapsulating code, artifacts, and both the frontend and backend components of the application.
-The application is deployed on a huggingface space to provide a cloud hosting solution.

-The pipeline follows the following sequence of steps:
+The end-to-end machine learning pipeline follows these steps:

-`Data`: The pipeline starts with the input data, which is sourced from a specified location.
-It can be in the form of a CSV file or any other supported format.

-`Preprocessing`: The data undergoes preprocessing steps to clean, transform, and prepare it for model training.
-This stage handles tasks such as missing value imputation, feature scaling, and categorical variable encoding.

-`Model Training`: The preprocessed data is used to train machine learning models.
-The pipeline supports building multiple models, allowing for experimentation and comparison of different algorithms or hyperparameters.

-`Model Evaluation`: The trained models are evaluated using appropriate evaluation metrics to assess their performance.
-This stage helps in selecting the best-performing model for deployment.

-`Docker Container`: The pipeline utilizes Docker containers to package the application code, model artifacts, and both the frontend and backend components.
-This containerization ensures consistent deployment across different environments and simplifies the deployment process.

-`Space`: The Docker container, along with the required dependencies, is deployed on a Huggingface Space.
-Huggingface provides a cloud hosting solution that allows for scalability, reliability, and easy management of the web application.
+Data Input: Users upload datasets or enter process parameters.

+Preprocessing: Data is cleaned, transformed, and prepared for model training.

+Model Training & Evaluation: Multiple models are trained, tuned, and compared.

+Containerization: The complete application is packaged into a Docker container.

+Cloud Deployment: The application is deployed on Hugging Face Spaces for accessibility.

+User Interaction: Users access the web application to get real-time predictions.

+Prediction Storage & Analysis: Predictions are logged for future evaluation and improvements.

+Continuous Integration & Deployment: Automated updates ensure seamless improvements and model retraining.

 `Web App`: The web application is accessible via a web browser, providing a user-friendly interface for interacting with the prediction functionality.
 Users can input new data and obtain predictions from the deployed model.